What Shooting Events Are In The Olympics?

 |SHOTGUN||Trap, Skeet||Trap, Skeet||Trap|

-At only the 1904 and 1928 Olympics in the US and Netherlands were no shooting events held at all.
+The first Olympic shooting events were held in the first modern Olympics in 1896.
+However, the 1904 and 1928 Olympics in the US and Netherlands, respectively, did not feature shooting events at all.

-Over the years there have been many changes and adaptations to shooting in the olympics with team shooting events being eliminated in 1948, women first being allowed to compete in 1968, and most recently going from 17 to 15 shooting events total in the 2008 olympics.
+Over the years there have been many changes and adaptations to shooting in the Olympics, with team shooting events being eliminated in 1948, women first being allowed to compete in 1968, and most recently going from 17 to 15 shooting events total in the 2008 Olympics held in Beijing.